 There is a reason why the idioms “like father, like son” or “like mother, like daughter” exist in our language.
 Our children are a reflection of who we are and how we have brought them up.
 Kids learn the most of what needs to be done in life by listening to their parents as well as by seeing how parents behave in real life.
 So, to make sure your children are responsible adults in the future, it is necessary for you to be a responsible adult in the present as well.

 10. Clarify The Connections

 At a young age, the concept of causality and every action having a consequence can be quite confusing for kids to understand.
 They might interpret things as taking place on their own.
 It is important for parents to establish these links, for both good as well as bad results.
 Let them understand that your home garden is flourishing because the kid made sure to water the plants every day and remove the weeds.
 Let them also know that they fared poorly on the test because they spent the entire week playing video games instead of studying.

 Apart from various techniques and games to teach responsibility to kids, one of the key aspects to instil this attitude and make it stick for a lifetime is to help kids develop a strong conscience over time.
-When this finally starts emerging from within, the child will undergo a change as a person and be responsible will be as natural as breathing air.
+When this finally starts emerging from within, the child will undergo a change as a person and being responsible will be as natural as breathing air.